mhsdeveloper/psc-full/install/install.md

 	sudo ufw deny 8983

-## Install Wordpress

-We use Wordpress to manage user login, and to serve the static pages, like the homepage and about pages, things like that.
-See separate documentation for using a different CMS as your frontend.

-We've included the most recent version of Wordpress to be tested with the Coop software.
-Unpack Wordpress, and move it to the main server html directory:

-	cd /psc/www/html/install
-	unzip wordpress-6.6.1.zip
-	mv wordpress/* ../

 ## Setup web server user

 We'll add the various web-services users to your user group.
 Nginx and PHP-fpm both run as the user www-data, so we add them to your user group: